Cat Arthritis: Early Signs and Simple Home Changes That May Help

 It can be, but sudden litter box changes should also raise concern about urinary problems.

-10.5) What if my cat isn’t eating because of pain?
+10.5) What if my cat is not eating because of pain?

 Pain can reduce appetite, but not eating is also a red flag for several reasons.
-Helpful: Cat not eating or drinking (48-hour calm plan).
+Helpful: Cat Not Eating or Drinking: When to Monitor and When to Call the Vet.

 Cat Arthritis Action Checklist